sharpermarbles/Big-Numbers-cpp/README.md

 `static unsigned bgnm_max_root_guess_count //(default: 200)`

 Sets default maximum number of guesses str_root() is allowed to attempt when it's looking for a root.
-If it hasn't happened in MAX_ROOT_GUESS_COUNT number of guesses, then it has to give up - it's probably not going to happen because initial guess wasn't close enough, or because due to the way Newton-Raphson works, the tangent at x^initial_root sent the algorithm too far off base, never to recover in any reasonable time.
+If it hasn't happened in MAX_ROOT_GUESS_COUNT number of guesses, then it has to give up.
+This might happen because the initial guess wasn't close enough, or because due to the way Newton-Raphson works, the tangent at x^initial_root sent the algorithm too far off base, never to recover in any reasonable time.
 This value can be adjusted if necessary using the set/get_max_root_guess_count() functions.
-After adding the new method intitial_guess_for_root(), this counter is less relevant, and should probably never be changed.
+After adding the new method `intitial_guess_for_root()` which uses log10 and anti logarithm to make a very close initial guess, this counter is less relevant and should probably never be changed.

 `static unsigned bgnm_root_index_max_precision //(default: 6)`

 When finding root, this sets maximum decimal precision for the index.
 In other words, if using a default value of 6, then the operation 1.123456789 root of 100 will be calculated as 1.123457 root of 100.
-Floating point indeces for root operations are exponentially complicated by each additional decimal place.
+Floating point indices for root operations are exponentially complicated by each additional decimal place.
 If the floating point index is rounded to ROOT_INDEX_MAX_PRECISION, calculations are sped up significantly.
 This is different than global_internal_precision_limit, which prevents multiplication and division processes from adding excessive decimal places in loop situations.
 This constant can be ignored if not planning to run root operations with floating point indeces.

 The above static members have the following setters and getters